nightkr/Sbtix/README.md

 ## How?

 Add the SBT plugin to your project and run `$ sbt genNix`.
 Do check the generated `repo.nix` into your source control.
 Then copy `sbtix.nix` and `default.nix` from `src/sbt-test/sbtix/simple` and customize to your needs.
 Finally, run `nix-build` to build!

+### Authentication

+In order to use a private repository, add your credentials to `coursierCredentials`.
+Note that the key should be the name of the repository, see `src/sbt-test/sbtix/simple/build.sbt` for an example!
+Also, you must currently set the credentials for each project, `in ThisBuild`
+In order to use a private repository, add your credentials to `coursierCredentials`.
+Note that the key should be the name of the repository, see `src/sbt-test/sbtix/simple/build.sbt` for an example!
+Also, you must currently set the credentials for each project, `in ThisBuild` doesn't work currently.
+This is for consistency with Coursier-SBT.